 Key Takeaways

-- Create a compact dual-purpose desk area against a quiet wall with wall shelves to minimize footprint and maintain flow.
+- Set up a compact, dual-purpose desk area against a quiet wall with wall shelves.
+This keeps your footprint tiny and ensures you can still move around without bumping into everything.

-- Establish Day-Night zoning with presets and soft lighting to easily switch between work mode and relaxation.
+- Establish Day-Night zoning.
+Use presets and soft lighting to easily switch between “spreadsheet warrior” mode and “I’m never leaving this bed” mode.

 Space-Saving Layouts for a Seamless Work Zone